Peg Leg Porker

 Wayne’s Smoke Shack

 Overall Rating and is it worth a visit: 8/10.
-Undecided on if it’s worth a visit again.
-The prices were some of the highest in Colorado for brisket which failed to impress, but would be down to give them another review at some point, as it does have the BBQ ambiance to it
+Undecided on whether it’s worth a visit again.
+The prices were some of the highest in Colorado for brisket, which failed to impress, but I would be down to give them another review at some point, as it does have the BBQ ambiance to it

 Date Visited: 10/13/2020